predodamiao/predodamiao/README.md

 ## Hi there 👋

 - 🎓 IT Technician, Graduating in Bachelor of Information Systems
-- ❤️ Passionate about learning new technologies.
+- ❤️ Passionate about learning new technologies
-- 💻 Main expertise in HTML, CSS and Java.
-Also know about JS and Git (Trying to improve)
+- 💻 Main expertise in HTML, CSS, Java and JavaScript.
+Also know about Node.js, React, React Native, Git, Docker  (Improving)
 - 📖 Learning about C#, DevOps and Python
-- 🚀 1 year of experience assisting teachers and students in e-courses to use and configure Moodle.
+- 📚 1 year of experience assisting teachers and students in e-courses to use and configure Moodle
+- 🚀 1 year of experience in development, maintenance and support of Java systems

 Other Info
 - ⚡ Bronze medal at the Brazilian Mathematics Olympiad in 2012 and 2014.